 If you don’t like rules, routines or set times then go freestyle.
 Make the rules yourself.
 Get the music cranked up and dance like nobody’s watching (which it’s probably best if no one is whilst throwing your shapes out).
 Dance, stretch and jump your cares away and get a sweat on.
 All you need is 10 minutes a day, but I guarantee if you’re doing something you love those 10 minutes will easily turn into 20, 30 or 40… Who needs a gym or a class?

 Sit in a comfortable position with your back straight, close your eyes and, breathing through your nose, focus on your breath.
 Inhale for 3 seconds and exhale for 3 seconds.
 On the inhale feel your tummy expand and on the exhale feel it deflate (Note: when you first try this it is common to get dizzy or feel anxious).
 You will find, at first, your mind turns into a monkey and starts jumping all over the place, from one thought to the next, but just keep coming back to your breath.
-Start with a few minutes and build it up to whatever suits you.
+Start with a few minutes and build up.
+Between 10 to twenty minutes is usually good.

-Creativity: In a world of rules and routine, we seldom get time to be creative but this is one of the easiest ways to revel in the feel-good-factor.
-When we create, from our passions or interests, it has an uplifting effect on our psyche and because we’re engaging in something we love it keeps our minds away from dark thoughts and feelings.
+In a world of rules and routine, we seldom get time to be creative, but this is one of the easiest ways to revel in the feel-good-factor.
+When we create, from our passions or interests, it has an uplifting effect on our psyche and because we’re engaging in something we love, it keeps our minds away from dark thoughts and feelings.

 Many will say that they’re not creative because they don’t see themselves as artistic.
 But you don’t have to be a master crafter or award-winning composer to indulge in creative outlets.
 Simply making a dance routine, writing a story or poem, arranging flowers or devising a menu, are forms of creativity.
 We all have a way to be creative, it maybe that you’ve just not discovered yours yet.